scc-digitalhub/sdk-docs/docs/runtimes/kubernetes-resources.md

 ### Persistent volume claims (PVC)

 You can ask for a persistent volume claim (pvc) to be mounted on the container being launched by the task.
-You need to declare the volume type as `persistent_volume_claim`, a name for the PVC for the user (e.g., `my-pvc`), the mount path on the container and a optionally a spec with the size of the PVC on Kubernetes and the storage class.
+You need to declare the volume type as `persistent_volume_claim`, a name for the PVC for the user (e.g., `my-pvc`), the mount path on the container and a optionally a spec with the size of the PVC on Kubernetes.

 ```python
 volumes = [{